... aka: Horror Chamber of Dr. Faustus, The

 ... aka: Occhi senza volto

-After giving a lecture on his favorite subject - skin and organ transplants - wealthy, esteemed Parisian plastic surgeon Doctor Génessier (Pierre Brasseur) receives a call from the police.
+After giving a lecture on his favorite subject - skin and organ transplants - esteemed Parisian plastic surgeon Doctor Génessier (Pierre Brasseur) receives a call from the police.
 They've found a naked female corpse wearing only a man's coat floating in the Seine River which may be his missing daughter Christiane.
-The doctor and Christiane had recently been involved in a terrible car accident which destroyed her entire once-beautiful face.
+The doctor and Christiane had recently been involves in a terrible car accident which destroyed her entire once-beautiful face.
 Afterward, she was placed in a clinic, became depressed and withdrawn and then vanished without a trace.
 The body found in the river matches Christiane's description perfectly: its entire face is also horribly disfigured; missing entirely with only the eyeballs still intact.
-Génessier shows up at the morgue, makes a positive identification on the corpse and then holds a funeral.
-He and his loyal "secretary" / assistant Louise (Alida Valli) then retreat to his huge gated mansion, where we learn all of the events that have just transpired aren't what's really going on.
+Génessier shows up at the morgue, makes a positive identification of the corpse and then holds a funeral.
+He and his loyal "secretary" / assistant Louise (Alida Valli) then retreat to his huge gated mansion, where we learn all of the events that have just transpired aren't really what's going on at all.

 Falsely identifying the corpse as being his daughter's was just Génessier's way of drawing suspicion away from him, his home and what he's actually been up to.
 Christiane (Edith Scob) isn't dead.
 She's very much alive, living in the home, pining for her former boyfriend Jacques (François Guérin), a colleague of her father's, and bitterly clinging to the hope that she'll back to normal one day.
 The doctor, guilt-stricken over causing the accident that disfigured her, is dead-set on restoring her face and has promised her so much.
 So what if it takes a few innocent young ladies dying for it to happen?
 Louise is also loyal to the cause since Génessier has already restored her face after a similar accident.
 The victim fished out of the Seine was actually one of their earlier victims.
 Her face had been removed and transplanted onto Christiane's but the operation didn't take and now they're in need of another unwilling donor.
 Louise is sent into town, befriends young, poor Swiss college student Edna Grüber (Juliette Mayniel) and then lures her to the secluded mansion with the promise of an affordable room to rent.
 Instead, she's knocked out with chloroform, taken through a separate passageway to a hidden wing of the home and has her entire face removed and transplanted onto Christiane.
 Soon after, Edna, face wrapped in bandages, falls from a balcony while trying to escape and her body is hidden in the locked Génessier family crypt.